 The cause of most birthmarks is unknown.
 Most of them are not inherited.
 Many folk tales and myths exist about the causes of birthmarks, but none of these stories have been proven to explain the true causes of birthmarks.

 Do Birthmarks Need to Be Treated?

 Most birthmarks need no treatment.
 They usually remain stable as a child grows older.
-However, some areas that can resemble blood vessel tumors -- called hemangiomas -- may need treatment because of their location.
-For example, a raised hemangioma near a child's eye may interfere with their ability to see.
-In rare cases, birthmarks are associated with other conditions, such as growths in the liver, lungs, stomach, or intestines.
+But some areas that can resemble blood vessel tumors – called hemangiomas – may need treatment because of their location.
+For example, a raised hemangioma near a child's eye may make them less able to see.
+In rare cases, birthmarks are linked to other conditions, such as growths in the liver, lungs, stomach, or intestines.

 Types of Birthmarks

-There are two main categories of birthmarks -- vascular (having to do with blood vessels) birthmarks and pigmented birthmarks.
+There are two main categories of birthmarks: vascular (having to do with blood vessels) and pigmented.
 Vascular birthmarks are often pink-, purple-, or red-colored skin markings that develop before or shortly after birth.
 Pigmented birthmarks are skin markings that are present at birth.
 The marks may range from brown or black to bluish or blue-gray in color.